-Let’s be honest, depression is dark as fuck.
+Let’s be honest, depression is dark as hell.
 Surviving depression can feel impossible when you’re in its grips.
 I don’t want to make light of this subject because I’ve been there plenty of times myself and I know how it can feel.
 Here on projectenergise.com, I want you to feel welcome, and for it not to seem like I’m talking down to you about subjects like depression.
 If you searched for how to survive depression and you landed here, you’ve probably found yourself in a rough spot for a while.
-I understand how you feel, and that’s why I thought it was important for me to write about it here.
-Subjects surrounding mental health have been stigmatised since the dawn of time.

 There used to be a time when people automatically thought you were ‘crazy’ if you mentioned that you were anxious or depressed.
-Way back when, people were even hospitalised and treated in very poor ways to try and ‘fix’ them of their mental illnesses.
+Way back when people were even hospitalised and treated in very poor ways to try and ‘fix’ their mental illnesses.
 If there’s one thing history has taught us, it’s that mental health has never really been fully understood, or, talked about in an open way, that makes it more normal.

 Because here’s the thing, mental health is, and always has been, as common as scraped knees.